 ● Print kept to a minimum, including digital concert programmes;

 ● Whilst face coverings are no longer mandatory, visitors are welcome to wear them.

 Please do not attend if you have tested positive for Covid-19 or are displaying symptoms of the virus.

 Tickets are available in advance from our ticketing partner – 180 Box Office.

 10am – 6pm, Mon – Fri

 0131 226 0009 | https://musicatpaxton.online.red61.co.uk

-Please note: we will not be running an onsite box office – tickets must be purchased in advance.
+Please note: we will not be accepting cash payments at the onsite box office.

 Concessions are available to those under 18, in full time education, registered unemployed, disabled persons and their carers/escorts.
 Regretfully, we are not able to offer concessions to senior citizens.